 You can convert the text on this site into speech.
-You can either listen to it or download it for later use.
+You can either listen to it when you are on the page or download it for later use.

+Select the 'download' link on the player to download a small MP3 file.
 You can load the MP3 file onto your portable MP3 player or mobile phone for later use.
-You could use this to relay information to someone who does not have an internet connect.
+You could use this to relay information to someone who does not have an internet connection.
 If the contents of the page changes you will need to download the MP3 file again.

 Under the Disability Discrimination Act 1992, all Australian Government agencies are required to ensure information and services are provided in a non-discriminatory and accessible manner.